 It dropped off for a few years in the 1990s due to the introduction of laser technologies and complications caused by side effects.
 But made a swift comeback in the new millennium thanks to a pioneering plastic surgeon who created newer, safer formulas with lower acid concentrations.

 Today many dermatologists and doctors prefer deep chemical peels over laser and surgical facelifts.

-And it's all thanks to this guy, Ferdinand von Hebra.
-An Austrian scientist, physician and founder of the Vienna School of Dermatology.
-In the mid-1800s Hebra developed groundbreaking treatments for skin resurfacing by combining caustic substances like phenol and nitric acid which would become today's chemical peel.
+But it all began in the mid-1800s with Ferdinand von Hebra, an Austrian scientist, physician and founder of the Vienna School of Dermatology.
+Hebra developed groundbreaking treatments for skin resurfacing by combining caustic substances like phenol and nitric acid which would become today's chemical peel.
 An absolute pioneer in the industry he was also the first to apply scientific classifications to skin diseases.

 Hebra's chemical peel became a top-secret treatment for 1920s Hollywood stars and didn't get mainstream recognition till 1946 when an American plastic surgeon, Joseph Urkov introduced croton oil to the mix.
 He published an article claiming to of successfully treated 2,000 patients for various skin disorders.
 The phenol-croton peel was now a commercially viable product.

 Renowned plastic surgeons and dermatologists Thomas Baker and Howard Gordon legitimized the phenol-croton peel in the 1960s by discussing and demonstrating its impressive results at their Annual Baker Gordon Educational Symposium.

 But by the 1990s chemical peels had fallen out of favour due to serious complications and risky side effects, but mostly due to the introduction of new laser skin therapy technologies like C02 therapy